-Use of the Dalton formula represents the most basic method for estimating evaporation and is useful if meteorological data is poor or limited.
-If a reliable function for windspeed can be found.
-Dingham (1994) applied a simple constant to the wind velocity equal to 1.26 x 10-4 (s/mb/day).
-This is the basis of the SEBAL (Surface Energy Balance Model) Bastiaansen and Bandara 2001.
+Use of the Dalton formula represents the most basic method for estimating evaporation and is useful if meteorological data is poor or limited and if a reliable function for wind speed can be found.
+Dingham (1994) applied a simple constant to the wind velocity equal to 1.26×10^{-4} (s/mb/day).
+This is the basis for the SEBAL (Surface Energy Balance Model), by Bastiaanssen and Bandara (2001).

-Variations upon the Dalton Formula, also referred to as the Vapour Pressure Deficit method (Howell and Dusek, 1995) or the Bulk Aerodynamic method (Lakshman, 1972, Stewart and Rouse 1976, DeBruin 1978) have been used in a number of evaporation studies, including the Snowy River Mountain scheme (AWRC, 1971 and Hoy and Stevens 1977).
-Estimation of the evaporation from the lake of Aswan High Dam (Lake Nasser, Egypt) using the bulk aerodynamic method was undertaken by Omar and ElBakry, 1980.
+Variations on the Dalton formula, also referred to as the Vapour Pressure Deficit method (Howell & Dusek 1995), or the Bulk Aerodynamic method (Lakshman 1972, Stewart & Rouse 1976, deBruin 1978), have been used in a number of evaporation studies, including the Snowy River Mountain scheme (Australian Water Resources Council 1971, Hoy & Stevens 1977).
+Estimation of the evaporation from the lake of Aswan High Dam (Lake Nasser, Egypt) using the bulk aerodynamic method was undertaken by Omar & El-Bakry (1981).

-4.2 Penman-Monteith Method
+4.2 Penman-Monteith method

 Combination methods were first introduced by Penman (1948) and account for the energy required to sustain evaporation and the mechanism required to remove the vapour.
-Penman showed that the rate of evaporation from an open water surface (mm/day) could be expressed as where Q is the evaporation equivalent of the net flux of radiant energy to the surface, where the corresponding aerodynamic or ventilation term is where e_s and e_a are the actual and saturated values of vapour pressure at 2m above the surface and U is the corresponding wind run, in miles per day. γ is the thermodynamic value of the pschrometric constant, equal to 0.66mb K-1 and Δ is the slope of the saturation-vapour pressure versus temperature curve for water at air temperature in mb/°C (Thom and Oliver, 1977).
+Penman showed that the rate of evaporation from an open water surface (mm/day) could be expressed as where Q is the evaporation equivalent of the net flux of radiant energy to the surface, where the corresponding aerodynamic or ventilation term is where e_s and e_a are the actual and saturated values of vapour pressure at 2 m above the surface and U is the corresponding wind run, in miles per day. γ is the thermodynamic value of the psychrometric constant, equal to 0.66mb K-1 and Δ is the slope of the saturation-vapour pressure versus temperature curve for water at air temperature in mb/°C (Thom and Oliver 1977).

-$$E{o} = (\Delta Q + \gamma E{a})/(\Delta + \gamma)$$ 2.
+$$E{o} = (\Delta Q + \gamma E{a}) / (\Delta + \gamma)$$ 2.